 The cosmetics industry is growing rapidly in China and is among the most important sectors in the country, accounting for 18.39 billion dollars in 2023.
 The market size is predicted to reach 23.30 billion dollars by 2026, with cosmetics for the face being the top category.

 The annual growth rate of revenues from sales of dermo-cosmetic products is approximately 15% compared to the previous year.

-Below are some exemples of rapidly growing cosmetics and skincare brands in China
+Below are some examples of rapidly growing cosmetics and skincare brands in China;

 Pierre Fabre offers innovative solutions for skin and hair care based on an intangible principle: anchoring beauty in ethics.